readium/readium-lcp-server/README.md

 The config file of a Test Frontend Server must also define the following properties:

 #### other required sections
+The Test Frontend Server must communicate with the License Server and the License Status Server.
+This is why it must contain the following sections, with the values defined above.

 `lcp`
 - `public_base_url`